fsantanna/dceu/doc/manual.md

 ```

 Tags can also be used to "tag" dynamic objects, such as dictionaries and
-tuples, to support a notion of user types in Ceu.
+tuples, to support the notion of user types in Ceu.
 For instance, the call `tags(pos,:Pos,true)` associates the tag `:Pos` with the
 value `pos`, such that the query `tags(pos,:Pos)` returns `true`.

-In Ceu, tag identifiers using dots (`.`) can describe user type hierarchies
+In Ceu, tag identifiers using dots (`.`) can describe user type hierarchies.
-when combined with the function `tags`.
-A tag such as `:T.A.x` matches the types `:T`, `:T.A`, and `:T.A.x` at the same
+For instance, a tag such as `:T.A.x` matches the types `:T`, `:T.A`, and
-time, as verified by function `sup?`:
+`:T.A.x` at the same time, as verified by function `sup?`:

 ```
 sup?(:T,     :T.A.x)    ;; --> true